live-codes/livecodes/docs/docs/features/import.md

 ## File Selection

-For sources that provide multiple files (e.g. GitHub/GitLab directories, GitHub gists, GitLab snippets and zip files), a best guess is tried to load files in respective editors.
+For sources that provide multiple files (e.g. GitHub/GitLab directories, GitHub gists, GitLab snippets and local files), a best guess is tried to load files in respective editors.
 Best results are when there are 3 files and each file is in a language (identified by file extension) that can be loaded to a different editor, for example:

 - index.html, style.css, script.js
 - default.pug, app.scss, main.ts